JetBrains/teamcity-documentation/topics/working-with-build-results.md

 If a build is running, the tab displays the build progress.
 You can also stop a running build using the corresponding link on the __Overview__ tab or the appropriate option from the __Actions__ button drop-down.

 If another build of this same build configuration is concurrently running, a small window appears on the __Overview__ tab with the following information:
-* The build results of that build linking to the build results page
+* The build results of that build linking to the __Build results__ page
-* A changes link with a drop\-down list of changes included in that build
+* A changes link with a drop-down list of changes included in that build
 * The build number, time of start, and a link to the agent it is running on.

 If a build is probably hanging, the corresponding notification is displayed at the top of the __Overview__ tab.
 In this case TeamCity provides a link to view the process tree of the running build and the thread dumps of each Java or .NET process in a separate frame.
 If the process is not Java or .NET, its command line is retrieved.
 The possibility to view the thread dump is supported for the following platforms: